The Technology

 Transforms natural language into formal semantic models that interpret the Logos to draw inferences.
 Provides a foundation for abductive and inductive reasoning.

-• Will translate natural language to formal Logos representations
+• Translate natural language to formal Logos representations

 • Enables non-experts to leverage formal verification